Creating Uber JAR with Payara Micro 5

 And when you start the packaged applications in this JAR, the server will inform you how many applications were deployed:

 With this you can create self-contained environments for your applications and deploy them easily!
-Since the Micro edition of Payara Server is small in size, packaging and moving the resulting JAR is cost-effective and saves time.
+Since Payara Micro is small in size, packaging and moving the resulting JAR is cost-effective and saves time.

 The Maven Way

 Usually, when creating self-contained applications; one of the most common scenarios is to create an Uber JAR using Maven, generally through the use of the shade plugin.
-How can developers leverage this feature of Payara Micro with a Maven setup?
-We can use the Maven support for Payara Micro and the exec plugin to generate the Uber JAR file in the package phase of the Maven lifecycle:
+When using the Payara Micro Maven plugin, this task becomes very easy and you can specify all the command line options you need in the Maven configuration.
+The following example generates the Uber JAR file in the package phase of the Maven lifecycle:

 <groupId>fish.payara.maven.plugins</groupId>